Jalapeño Cheddar Artisan Bread. - harvestandnourish.com

 Served warm out of the oven with a little almond, peanut or honey butter, these Banana Walnut Protein Muffins are everyone’s favourite muffins!

-Try this Walnut Banana Bread or Large Batch High-Protein Granola next.
+Try this Walnut Banana Bread or this High Protein Granola (Large Batch) next.

 If you make this recipe, please tag me on Pinterest or Instagram so I can see!